 - Mash berries and strain seeds

-How do I know when my jam is done?
+How do you know when blackberry jam is ready?

 Knowing when your jam is set, or done is the hardest part of making jam.